Last year, COVID-19 saw a surge of migration to digital channels, permanently changing the way consumers engage with brands online.

-To better understand how quickly attitudes, expectations, and experiences have evolved when it comes to personalisation, Twilio Segment surveyed over 3,000 businesses and consumers worldwide (1/3 of which are from the UK).
+To better understand how quickly attitudes, expectations, and experiences have evolved when it comes to personalisation, Twilio Segment surveyed 1,000 businesses and consumers in the United Kingdom.
 Our findings tell a compelling story about how consumer behaviour in the UK changed over the past 12 months, and how businesses reacted.

-Below we highlight key insights from our second State of Personalisation report to explore trends on a global level, and discuss how businesses in the United Kingdom specifically can use these insights to understand, and guide personalisation strategies moving forward.
+Below we highlight key insights from our new State of Personalisation in the UK report to explore the latest trends, and discuss how businesses in the United Kingdom specifically can use these insights to understand, and guide personalisation strategies moving forward.